seancrowe/chili-apache-reverse-proxy/README.md

-# CHILI Apache Reverse Proxy
+# CHILI Apache Reverse Proxy Load Latest
 This is an example project to be able to see how a reverse proxy is setup for CHILI Publisher

 No support will be given for this example.